decimalteam/go-node/README.md

 ## Validating

-Once your Decimal node is synced and in actual state, it becomes possible to participate in block generating process and earn some coins.
+Once your Decimal node is synced and in actual state, it becomes possible to participate in block generating process and earn some coins

 TODO: To be continued...